TinkaHilal/TinkaHilal/README.md

 ## Hi there 👋
 my name is Tinka (she) and I can shut one eye while leaving the other open, like a doll.
+U.O<br>
-U.O I would love if someone could help me unblur some lines, see my blurry-lines repository
+I would love if someone could help me unblur some lines, see my blurry-lines repository